-L-theanine may sound like an unfamiliar substance, but there’s actually a good chance you have encountered it before: for example, in the cup of green tea you drank this morning.
+L-theanine may sound like an unknown substance, but there’s a good chance you have encountered it before: for example, in the cup of green tea you drank this morning.
 Questions have been raised about whether L-theanine, a type of amino acid, can have beneficial effects for those suffering from anxiety.

 In this article, we'll explore some of the potential benefits and drawbacks of taking L-theanine for your anxiety.

 Because they have access to the central nervous system, psychoactive substances such as L-theanine are believed to have the ability to affect mental abilities and states including your perception of the outer world, the speed at which you think, and the mood you are in.